Arquivotheca/PDOS/s370/readme.txt

 (the example sets the subchannel to x'10038')

+If you do not zap it, it will attempt to figure out the 3215 console address by searching for "3215-C".
+It relies on 3215-C being (only) on the line which has your device, and then it will use the relative device number to determine the device address.
+E.g. if this is the 5th device you have defined, it will set an address of x'10004' (ie it uses 0-based counting).
+This matches what Hercules does.
+In S/370 and S/380 modes, it instead uses the specified device address.

 Options for dumping the data would be to run ADRDSSU on a Hercules system running z/OS, or there is also a CCKDDUMP/CCKDLOAD.
 I've never actually used either, as I don't have access to a real system.